The Stepwise Deception: Simulating the Evolution from True News to Fake News with LLM Agents: Methodology

-Our objective is to analyze how the true news $S_0$ transforms over time due to the agents' interactions and personal biases.
-This simulation allows us to research the roles of different agent types, network structures, news topics, and individual personality traits in evolution.
-By tracking the changes in $S_i^{t}$, we can quantify the deviation from the original news and understand the factors influencing the transformation into fake news.
+Through this simulation, we analyze how the true news $S_0$ transforms over time due to agents' interactions and personal biases, examining the impact of agent types, network structures, and individual traits on the evolution of fake news.